 Are aged between 40-69

-Why herniated disc treatment?
+Why herniated disc pain?

 Discs burst they don’t move.